PGD-based optimization of 3D bobsleigh track centerlines from 2D centerlines for simulation applications: Influence of Different Parameters on Track Generation

-In this section, the Whistler and Cesana tracks are selected as case studies to analyze the effects of segment count and weighting factors on track generation under the condition of actual 2D plane data.
+In this section, tracks with real 2D centerline data (Whistler and Cesana tracks) and scaled 2D data (Nagano and Pyeongchang tracks) are selected as case studies to analyze the effects of segment count and weighting factors on track generation under the condition of actual and scaled 2D plane data.
+And the number of track segments and learning rate are determined separately for each track.